Tips to Open a Business Bank Account in the UK for your Limited Company

 Most small businesses and entrepreneurs make the mistake of bringing the wrong paperwork to an account opening appointment.
 Since the requirement of the banks tends to vary, while booking an appointment, make sure to ask the banking officer of the things you will need to bring at the very first meeting.

 Most sole traders use personal accounts for business and in most cases, this is the best option for them.
-The personal accounts are often free; it is also at times, cheaper than the business accounts and can come with a reasonable overdraft entitlement.
-For the limited companies, the business bank accounts are nothing short of a necessity and company directors are advised to shop around for the best deal.
-There are several websites that offer price comparison just as the way you have seen price comparison for the insurance policies.
+The personal accounts are often free; meaning they are cheaper to have than dedicated business accounts.
+For limited companies, the business bank accounts are nothing short of a necessity, and company directors are advised to shop around for the best deal.
+There are price comparison websites that operate in much the same way as they do for insurance comparison.
 You can check out on these websites to find out which bank is offering better deals and open an account with that bank.

 A good place to start is on our sister site QuickFile where we show a comparison for bank accounts and start the application process for you.
 For more information check out QuickFile Business Banking.
 Alternatively, you can pick from the selection that Company Wizard offers during the incorporation process.

 Just be aware that some banks restrict accounts for business use, so check your terms and conditions beforehand.